biolab/orange3-text/doc/widgets/annotator.md

    the cluster labels displays a tooltip with scores and up to ten characteristic words.
 8. Changes are communicated automatically if *Send automatically* is ticked.
    Alternatively, press *Send*.
-9. Get hel, save the plot, add the plot to the report, set visual settings and get input and output information.
+9. Get help, save the plot, add the plot to the report, set visual settings and get input and output information.

 Example